triggermesh/docs/docs/guides/xmltojsontransformation.md

 ## Configuring an XML to JSON event flow XML

-This guide shows you how to configure an event flow which transforms incoming CloudEvent in XML to their JSON representation.
+This guide shows you how to configure an event flow that transforms an incoming CloudEvent in XML to their JSON representation.
 It has four steps:

 * Deploy the `EventDisplay` service.
 * Deploy the `XMlToJSONTransformation`.